GeneralBots/botbook/src/11-features/core-features.md

 # Core Features

-Technical overview of BotServer capabilities.
+Technical overview of botserver capabilities.
 For the complete feature matrix, see [Feature Reference](./README.md).

 ## Multi-Channel Communication